Kuopio: Geography

 The city is surrounded by Lake Kallavesi, and several parts of it are built on islands.
 With an area of 472.76 km2 Lake Kallavesi is the tenth largest lake in Finland.
 In the wake of the Yoldia Sea, which followed the Weichselian glaciation and preceded the Baltic Sea, there are ancient beaches up to 140 m above the current sea level, of which the current Lake Kallavesi is 82 m above sea level.
 Kuopio's ample waterfronts and islands are also used in the Saaristokaupunki (lit.
 Archipelago city) -project, the biggest residential area currently being built in Finland.
 Saaristokaupunki will accommodate a total of 14,000 inhabitants in 2015.
 All houses will be situated no more than 500 m from the nearest lakeshore.

 Kuopio Market Square is the undisputed center of the city and the city center follows a densely built grid pattern with several parks and narrow gutter streets.
 The environment of the city is quite distinctive; the surface shapes of the waterfront-lined center are so variable that a flat property is a desired rarity.
 The settlement has spread outside the center of Kuopio according to a dense and sparse finger model that is affordable for public transport, and the new districts have been built in a municipal drive at once; for example, the Saaristokaupunki was banned for building for the previous 25 years, and this Kuopio zoning tradition has a long history.
 Due to the above-mentioned factors, the population density of the Kuopio city center is the highest in Finland.

 With the surrounding lakes, the shoreline in Kuopio is 4,760 kilometers.
 The terrain is also characterized by rich forests, and the clear center of the Kuopio's lund forest is mainly located in the area between Kuopio, Nilsiä and Siilinjärvi.
 Of the Finnish municipalities, Kuopio has the second largest number of summer cottages and holiday homes.
 In 2013, the number of summer cottages was 8,684.
 The number of summer homes in Kuopio has increased in recent years due to municipal associations.
 Due to the abundance of water bodies, Kuopio also has a remarkably favorable climate compared to the latitude.
-The annual sum of the effective temperature is about as high in Kuopio as in places further south than, for example, Tampere and Lahti.
+The annual sum of the effective temperature is about as high in Kuopio as in places further south than it, for example, Tampere and Lahti.